California Highway Patrol: Mexico Liaison Unit

-Newhall incident
+Newhall Incident

 On April 6, 1970, four California Highway Patrol officers were killed in a 41/2‑minute shootout in the Newhall region of Southern California.
 The incident is a landmark in CHP history because of both its emotional impact and the procedural and doctrinal reforms implemented by the CHP in the incident's aftermath.

 The shootout occurred in a restaurant parking lot just before midnight.
 Officers Walt Frago and Roger Gore were alerted by radio of a vehicle carrying someone who brandished a weapon.
 They spotted the car, fell in behind, called for backup, and began the stop procedure.
 When the suspects' vehicle came to a halt in the parking lot, the driver was instructed to step out of the vehicle and spread his hands on the hood.
 Gore approached him and Frago moved to the passenger side.
 The passenger side door suddenly swung open and the passenger sprung out, firing at Frago, who fell with two shots in his chest.
 The gunman, later identified as Jack Twinning, then turned and fired once at Gore, who returned fire.
 In that moment the driver, Bobby Davis, turned and shot Gore twice at close range.
 Both officers died instantly.

 When Officers James Pence and George Alleyn drove in moments later, they could not see suspects or other officers, but both immediately came under fire.
-Pence put out an 11‑99 call ("officer needs help, emergency") then took cover behind the passenger door.
+Officer Pence put out an 11‑99 call ("officer in distress") then took cover behind the passenger door.
 Alleyn grabbed his shotgun, and positioned himself behind the driver-side door.
 Both officers were mortally wounded in the ensuing exchange, and one suspect was hit.